 2. Boondi raita with soaking

 - Soak the boondi in water for 10 minutes.
-If you use warm water soak it for 5 minutes.
+If you use warm water, soak it for 5 minutes.
+Drain the water by straining the boondi.

-- Add this boondi to the yogurt base prepared with salt and raita masala /cumin powder (as mentioned above).
+- Add this boondi to the yogurt base prepared with salt and raita masala /cumin powder.
+Garnish with coriander leaves or mint leaves.

 - Serve chilled raita boondi to pair with your favourite meals.